Main / Edit / History / / Users Area

 However there are several things you should not keep in session: user permissions and rights.

 Remember that each user can have more then one active session.
-Consider you store his rights in the session, now we want to drop his right and we can't as we don't know which sessions belong to the user.
+Consider if you store his rights in the session, and now we want to drop his right, but we can't as we don't know which sessions belong to the user.

 Session handling is cookie based